adamluckydo/ontology/3_Buddhism/Buddhism.md

 At this point, we have enough context to describe how a person would experientially reach an understanding of the Buddha's teachings.
 And that experience is, paradoxically, the cessation of experience.

 I think it's useful to describe cessation as an operating system update for the mind.
-The mind, while awareness is still running, "resets".
-By witnessing how it builds experience from the ground up, the mind finally understands itself, and is thus able to operate more efficiently in the future.
+The mind, while awareness is still running, "reboots".
+By witnessing how it builds experience from the ground up, the mind understands itself better, and is thus able to operate more efficiently in the future.

 So step by step: